-Is vaping a gateway into the usage of other drugs and alcohol?
-The saga for the popular e-cigarette brand Juul takes another surprising turn.
-On June 23, 2022 the U.S. Food and Drug Administration (FDA) banned Juul from selling and marketing its popular e-cigarette products as well as the removal of all current inventory on the market.
+Is vaping a gateway to the usage of other drugs and alcohol?
+The saga of the popular e-cigarette brand Juul takes another surprising turn.
+On June 23, 2022, the U.S. Food and Drug Administration (FDA) banned Juul from selling and marketing its popular e-cigarette products as well as the removal of all current inventory on the market.
 The government ban determined Juul lacked sufficient evidence to demonstrate that marketing the products would be of public health interest.
 In other words, there was not enough evidence to prove that it would direct adult smokers who use them away from traditional cigarette smoking.
 The ban on Juul was made as part of an effort to bring more scientific and health scrutiny to the e-cigarette industry and ensure that they were being marketed to meet public health standards, according to the FDA.

 The following day, a temporary lift on the ban was enacted, allowing Juul to continue its e-cigarette sales, while both the company and FDA race to make the next big move.